SmartPracticeschool/SBSPS-Challenge-3576-Wind-Power-Recommender-Web-app-by-Forecasting-using-Prophet-/README.md

 https://www.kaggle.com/berkerisen/wind-turbine-scada-dataset

 ## What does it do?
 This is a Web app for Real time Forecasting.
-We used the value in columns  “Wind Direction, Wind Speed" as features and "Active Power" as labels for the model to forecast upto 72 hours in Real Time!
+We used the value in columns  “Wind Direction (in degrees), Wind Speed (in m/s), Air Pressure (in atm)" as features and "Active Power" as labels for the model to forecast upto 72 hours in Real Time!

 #### PS: Code will be uploaded when mentors instruct us!